BernardoMG/dev-reTHINK-Hackathon/README.md

 });
 ```

 `Load a Hyperty` - A Hyperty can be loaded using `requireHyperty()` method.
 For this challenge should be loaded the GroupChatManager Hyperty, already present in the `hybroker.rethink.ptinovacao.pt` catalogue.
+To deploy it in a successfull manner, authentication is mandatory.

 ```shell
 #Example